nuxeo/FunkLoad/README.txt

 Test
 ~~~~

-A test is made with 3 methods setUp/test_name/tearDown, during the test_name
+A test is made with 3 methods: setUp/test_name/tearDown.
+During the test_name
 method each get/post request is called a page.

 ::